swathidhamo/CodeCollab/README.md

 - Choose the director you wish to store it under(wamp64 in the C drive), the default browser (Mozilla Firefox)and the text editor ( Sublime) by choosing their corresponing .exe files by also reffering to the wordpress link below. https://make.wordpress.org/core/handbook/tutorials/installing-a-local-server/wampserver/
 - Also change the username and password in the php.ini file by changing the username to 'root' and password = ''
-- If you cannot connect: invalid settings error message, then you’ll need to edit the C:\wamp\apps\phpmyadmin3.5.1\config.inc.php file in a plain text editor (your version number may be different), and ensure this option is set to true:
-  $cfg['Servers'][$i]['AllowNoPassword'] = true;
-- Make changes in the php.ini file:
-        1. Set level of error reporting – remove the ; at beginning of line to enable: error_reporting = E_ALL ^ E_DEPRECATED (~line 112)
-        2. Log PHP errors – remove the ; at beginning of line to enable: error_log = "c:/wamp/logs/php_error.log" (~line 639)
-        3. Increase maximum size of POST data that PHP will accept – change the value: post_max_size = 50M (~line 734)
-        4. Increase maximum allowed size for uploaded files – change the value: upload_max_filesize = 50M (~line 886)
 - Check to see if the server is configured by typing http://localhost .
 If you get a WAMP server homepage then it is configured
 - Now type http://localhost/phpmyadmin to enter the username as 'root' and password ''  to get the MYSQL database page
 - Now click on the WAMP desktop icon and you should be able to see the WAMP link go green and then you're all set to go.